• Skip to Content

 LVN 30-Unit Option

 A 30-Unit Option is available for California LVNs that fulfills the California State Board of Registered Nursing requirements.
 (See Section 1429 of Title 16 – California Code of Regulations Nurse Practice Act.)
 Courses in the 30-Unit Option are completed in addition to the courses required for Vocational Nurse Licensure.
 Section 1429 provides that no more than thirty (30) semester units in nursing and related science subjects can be required.
-LVNs choosing the 30-Unit Option are not required to meet course recency requirements or to complete college placement testing.
 Following completion of the designated ten (10) units of Human Physiology and General Microbiology, with a ‘C’ or better, LVNs apply to complete the remaining twenty (20) units in the Nursing Program.
 LVNs choosing the 30-Unit Option must complete a form stating this intention prior to commencing coursework.
 30-Unit LVNs are admitted on a space available basis only.
 LVNs choosing the 30-unit option must complete the following:

-1. Complete the Nursing application: available at http://www.evc.edu/academics/divisions-departments/nursing-allied-health/associate-degree-in-nursing-program/lvn-to-rn during the month of October.
+1. Complete the LVN Nursing application: available in the month of October.

-2. Completion of the N001 Fundamentals of Nursing Challenge Exam with a ‘C’ or better (offered in December).
+2. Completion of the N010 Nursing Fundamentals Challenge Exam with a ‘C’ or better (offered in December).

 3. Achieve qualifying cut score on the ATI Test for Essential Academic Skills (offered in January-March).